Minit Mart: Operation changes

-Current slate and recent history
+2000s and 2010s

-In the present day, Minit Mart operates 34 locations.
-Most of them are in Kentucky, but there are two locations operating in Clarksville, Montgomery County, Tennessee, and one in the Cookeville, Tennessee area.
+During the first two decades of the 21st century, Minit Mart operates 34 locations.
+Most of them are in Kentucky, but there were two locations operating in the middle Tennessee cities of Clarksville, and one in Algood, Tennessee near Cookeville.
 All locations are combinations of convenience and grocery shopping, and for many years, feature Marathon Gasoline.
 Godfather's Pizza and O'Deli's sub shops continued to be offered in most locations.
 In addition to those two, most Minit Mart locations also offer World Blends fresh coffee (formerly CuppaJoe), and Minit Mix.

-In 2007, Minit Mart really had the business boost of the store's life when customers took advantage of Godfather's Pizza Large 1-topping pizza that went for $5.00 that summer (later $5.99 in late 2007, and then $7.99 between Spring 2008 and Summer 2010).
+In 2007, a Godfather's Pizza large one-topping pizza deal selling for $5.00 that summer (later $5.99 in late 2007, and then $7.99 between spring 2008 and summer 2010) provided a boost in sales.
 Regular prices returned in 2009.

-In 2008, Minit Mart introduced Minit Mix, a fountain drink that allows customers to create a soft drink mixed with certain flavors, including vanilla, cherry, and several others.
-It's a similar service to Coca-Cola's Freestyle machines that were introduced in certain fast food chains several years later.
+In 2008, Minit Mart introduced Minit Mix, allowing customers to create a soft drink mixed with certain flavors, including vanilla or cherry, a similar service to Coca-Cola's Freestyle machines.

 Beginning in 2012, all Minit Mart locations added ATM kiosks without service charges.

-During the early 2010s, Minit Mart renovated their location in Glasgow.
+The following year, Minit Mart was sold to Travel Centers of America for $67 million.

-Also in the early 2010s, a new building was built to house the Minit Mart location in Brownsville just a couple hundred feet from the original location.
-The old building was destroyed a few weeks after the completion and official opening of the new present building due to old age.
-The destruction of the old building made way for a larger parking lot, a few more entrances, and more fuel pumps.
+In the early 2010s, new buildings were built to house the Minit Mart locations in Brownsville and Glasgow, Kentucky, just a couple hundred feet from their respective original locations.
+The old buildings were destroyed a few weeks after the completion and official opening of the new present building due to old age.
+The destruction of the old buildings made way for a larger parking lot, a few more entrances, and more fuel pumps.
+Several Minit Mart locations were expanded over time through at least 2014.

-In 2015, Fred Higgins sold the Minit Mart convenience store chain to TravelCenters of America for $67 million.
-In January 2015, Minit Mart purchased additional stores and rebranded them, including a few in the Jackson Purchase region of western Kentucky, including one in Paducah, and one in Centerville, Indiana.
+In 2015, four years before his death, Fred Higgins sold the Minit Mart convenience store chain to TravelCenters of America for $67 million.
+In January 2015, Minit Mart purchased additional stores and rebranded them, including a few in the Jackson Purchase region of western Kentucky, including one in Paducah, and one in Centerville, Indiana, the latter of which was the chain's first Indiana location.

-In late March 2016 TCA closed on the purchase of Quality State Oil's "QMart Marketplace" 17-store chain of convenience stores based in Sheboygan, Wisconsin, which were immediately converted into Minit Mart locations.
+In late March 2016 TCA closed on the purchase of Quality State Oil's QMart Marketplace 17-store chain of convenience stores based in Sheboygan, Wisconsin, which were immediately converted into Minit Mart locations.
 The acquisition was done mainly to acquire the technology and patents for QSO's convenience store industry award-winning RFID keychain card-based loyalty program.

+In 2018, TCA sold the Minit Mart chain to EG America, a unit of the United Kingdom-based EG Group.
+By then, the Minit Mart brand was expanded to a total of 225 locations in Kentucky, Tennessee and the lower Midwest.